 Dr. B’s job ad caters to a very different type of cultural value system.
 Her practice is relatively new and situated for fast growth.
 Dr. B values marketing and enjoys staying on top of the latest technology and procedures in dentistry.
-She makes sure her staff knows to inform their patients about how they can improve their smile, as well as their overall health, with procedures they might otherwise have never heard of before.
+She makes sure her staff informs patients about how they can improve their smiles as well as their overall health.
+This includes introducing procedures they might otherwise have never heard of before.

 Her employees know that they are expected to go “above and beyond” for their patients.
-This could mean the new RDH will be expected to get involved in social media, call patients on the phone if the receptionist is not available, and perhaps even have a say in marketing initiatives.
-Dr. B is willing to handle emergency visits even if the office is about to close for the day, and she expects her staff to be right there with her.
+This could mean the new RDH will be expected to get involved in social media or even call patients.
+Perhaps they will even have a say in marketing initiatives.
+Dr. B is willing to handle emergency visits even if the office is about to close and expects flexible staff members.
 Perhaps they’ll get comp time next week!

 There isn’t necessarily a definition of what the best company culture is.
 If one particular culture resonates with your team it could mean that it is the best culture for you.
 However, employers and employees should know that some cultures are more effective than others.
 The importance of communicating how your culture works helps you hire employees who fit into your unique team.
 In turn, this can bring your practice, and its patients, the most satisfaction.

 Download our FREE Ultimate Dental Hiring Toolkit.
 It’s complete with worksheets, checklists, tips, and best practices to help you build a better team.